-- Voter Registration Deadline: Registration closes during the 14 days before Election Day
+- Voter Registration Deadline: Applications must be submitted 14 days before Election Day.

 What Type of ID Do I Need to Register?